manuGil/lecture-notes/git-lecture-notes.md

 > Explanation of when a conflict can happen: "A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other."

 > Demo using the `count-lines.py`.
-A helper and the instructor will create a conflict and present a solution.
+A helper and the Instructor will create a conflict and present a solution.

 ### a.
 Create conflict

 * [Helper]: pulls instructor repo; edits `count-lines.py` and modifies the print line as follows: `print(count, 'total lines in standard input)`.